nguye340/Rekoda-CRUD-application/README.md

 - **Data Flow:** The recording application captures sound using RecordRTC JavaScript Library, converts it to Base64, and passes it to the Spring Boot backend.

 - **Storage:** MongoDB stores the data, including audio files saved as WAV.
-The frontend updates in real-time, displaying the latest recordings.
+The front end updates in real-time, displaying the latest recordings.

 ## Demo 🎥